 When selecting a rubber for use, many Engineers end up needing to make a choice between selecting silicone or EPDM.
-We obviously have a preference for silicone(!) but how do the two match up against each other?
+We obviously have a preference for silicone(!) and we have a guide on EPDM vs Silicone, to show how the two match up against each other.
 What is EPDM and if you find yourself needing to choose between the two, how do you decide?
 Here is our quick-fire guide to EPDM…

 What is EPDM?

 EPDM stands for Ethylene Propylene Diene Monomers and it’s a type of high density synthetic rubber.
 It’s not as heat resistant as silicone but is able to withstand high temperatures up to 130°C. Because of that it’s used as a component within a wide variety of industries including industrial, construction and automotive.
 In lower temperatures, EPDM will reach brittle point at -40°C.

 EPDM is also popular as an outdoor rubber as it’s resistant to weathering including acid and alkali resistance.
 As such, you’ll typically find it being used for things such as window and door seals or waterproofing sheets.

 EPDM also has good abrasion, cut growth and tear resistance.

 While silicone and EPDM share a number of features such as excellent environmental resistance, there are also a number of significant differences and it’s important to acknowledge these when making your purchasing decisions.